josebarbamontoya/rggs_comparative_genomics_2/session_06/README.md

    **Katherine Montana** - Evolutionary history and divergence times of Odonata (dragonflies and damselflies) revealed through transcriptomics.
 Kohli M et al. 2021. iScience, 24(11).

    **Lina Raubold** - Mimicry and mitonuclear discordance in nudibranchs: New insights from exon capture phylogenomics.
-Layton K K S et al. 2020.
+Layton KKS et al. 2020.
 Ecology and Evolution, 10(21).

    **Violet Onsongo** - Assessment of targeted enrichment locus capture across time and museums using odonate specimens.
 Goodman A et al. 2023.
 Insect Systematics and Diversity, 7(3).